mcggEz/Senyas_Frontend/README.md

 ---

 ## Acknowledgments
-Thanks to <a href ="https://www.linkedin.com/company/gdgoc-upm/posts/?feedView=all>"**Google Developer Groups on Campus UP Manila** </a>for organizing the hackathon and supporting the developer community.
+Thanks to <a href="https://www.linkedin.com/company/gdgoc-upm/posts/?feedView=all">"**Google Developer Groups on Campus UP Manila** </a> for organizing the hackathon and supporting the developer community.

 ---